AndrejGorodnij/TonicPublisherAPI/README.md

-# Async API wrapper for [TONIC.for Publishers Api V3](https://publisher.tonic.com/privileged/docs/api-documentation)
+# Async Python API wrapper for [TONIC.for Publishers Api V3](https://publisher.tonic.com/privileged/docs/api-documentation)

+Writed using pure Python, default JSON python module and [aiohttp](https://github.com/aio-libs/aiohttp)

 ## How to use this package?